kjellski/gdg-devfest-2014/README.md

     cd /tmp/ && mkdir demo && cd demo yo angular-fullstack gdg-dev-fest2014

-step00 - This is the initial created demo app, come back here step01 - explain how the folder structure is intendet to be used step02 -
+step00 - this is the initial created demo app, come back here step01 - explain how the folder structure is intendet to be used step02 - create a new endpoint: `yo angular-fullstack:endpoint gdg`